Harrisburg Midtown Arts Center

-The Harrisburg Midtown Arts Center, alternatively the House of Music, Arts & Culture (styled "H·MAC"), is a multidisciplinary arts and cultural center located in Midtown Harrisburg, Pennsylvania.
+The Harrisburg Midtown Arts Center, alternatively the House of Music, Arts & Culture (styled "H·MAC"), was a multidisciplinary arts and cultural center located in Midtown Harrisburg, Pennsylvania.
 It is located in the historic Police Athletic League building, which originally served as a Jewish Community Center about one mile (1.6 km) from the Pennsylvania State Capitol complex.

 History

 The building was originally a private residence built c.
 1865 for Albert and Kate Hummel and their four daughters.
 In 1869 the house, which included fourteen rooms and two baths, was valued at $37,000.
 Harry E. Hershey purchased the house in 1893.
 The Hershey family lived there until 1925 when it was sold to the Fraternal Order of Orioles.
 The Orioles added a three-story addition to the back of the house which included an auditorium and a dining room.
 The building became the Jewish Community Center in 1931 and belonged to the Police Athletic League from 1960 to 1984.

 Harrisburg Midtown Arts Center and its Stage On Herr opened in 2009.
 In June 2015 the entire building opened which now included The Capitol Room space and a Kitchen & Gallery Bar area.
 An unused swimming pool also remains in the basement of the building.
 In August 2018, the bar filed for bankruptcy, but exited the following May with a rebranding to House of Music, Arts & Culture.
 Despite this change, it is still commonly referred to as Harrisburg Midtown Arts Center.

+In February 2026, it was reported that the H·MAC would be closing after not paying their entertainment taxes.